ArcaEge/pOSt/README.md

 # pOSt (pointless Operating System title)

 A pretty useless (and pointless) operating system, written in Rust.
 Thanks to 01000101 (that's their username) on the [OSDev forum](https://forum.osdev.org/viewtopic.php?t=15250) for the name suggestion.
+The core parts of the code are heavily based on Philipp Oppermann's [Writing an OS in Rust](https://os.phil-opp.com/) series.

 Features (ranked by importance, most to least important):